OWASP/www-chapter-bellingham/index.md

 title: OWASP Bellingham
 tags: bellingham whatcom
 region: North America
-meetup-group: OWASP-Bellingham
+meetup-group: owasp-bellingham-chapter
 ---

 ## OWASP Bellingahm
 Welcome to the Bellingham, Washington, USA, chapter homepage.
 We're currently setting up for our first meetings and will be meeting virtually for the foreseeable future.
-If you're inteerested in speaking please reach out to us and check out the [Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement).
+If you're interested in speaking please reach out to us and check out the [Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement).

 For further information please feel free to reach out to our chapter leaders [Dave Willingham](mailto:dave.willingham@owasp.org) and [Josh Buker](mailto:josh.buker@owasp.org)